Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters: SPDC Source Figures of Merit

 \subsection{Absolute Pair Production Rate}

-Our work builds on the previous work of Ling \textit{et al.} \cite{Ling} and Guilbert \textit{et al.} \cite{Guilbert}, who considered the SPDC process pumped by a monochromatic laser, and the work of Valencia \textit{et al.} \cite{Shi}, who consider a pulsed laser source with pulse-front tilt.
-The studies using monochromatic pump light adjusted the pump beam and collection beam waists to obtain $\eta \sim 1$, but monochromatic pumping gives rise to frequency correlations such as that shown in Fig.~\ref{fig:JSA}a.
-The study considering pulsed pump light adjusted the pump beam and collection mode waists and pulse front tilt to obtain $\mathcal{P} \sim 1$, but they did not attempt to optimize $\eta$ or $\mathcal{R}$.
+Our work builds on the previous work of Ling \textit{et al.} \cite{Ling} and Guilbert \textit{et al.} \cite{Guilbert}, who considered the Type-I SPDC process pumped by a monochromatic laser, and the work of Valencia \textit{et al.} \cite{Shi}, who consider a pulsed laser source with pulse-front tilt.
+The studies using monochromatic pump light adjusted the pump beam and collection beam waists to obtain $\eta \sim 1$, but monochromatic pumping gives rise to low-purity states with frequency anti-correlations such as that shown in Fig.~\ref{fig:JSA}b.
+Valencia \textit{et. al} obtain $\mathcal{P} \sim 1$ by adjusting the pump pulse width and wavefront tilt, but they did not attempt to optimize $\eta$ or $\mathcal{R}$.
 Here, we combine both theoretical approaches to answer whether all three metrics can be optimized simultaneously.

 To begin, we introduce Hermite-Gauss mode functions given by

 where